Jarek-Rolski/terraform-pr-commenter/README.md

 # Terraform PR Commenter

-> This project was forked from <https://github.com/robburger/terraform-pr-commenter> project, originally created by [ Rob Burger](https://github.com/robburger).
+> This project was forked from <https://github.com/GetTerminus/terraform-pr-commenter>, which was itself forked from <https://github.com/robburger/terraform-pr-commenter>, originally created by [
+Rob Burger](https://github.com/robburger).

 ## Summary